 This bill will have no expenditure impact on the Department of Insurance (DOI) or the Public Employee Benefit Authority (PEBA) or other state agencies, because the potential increase in access to medical coverage under this bill is not expected to significantly affect insurance premiums or the agencies' responsibilities.

-This bill is not expected to have an expenditure impact on the State Law Enforcement Division (SLED), as we anticipate that the requirements of the bill can be managed within the normal course of agency business.
+This bill is not expected to have an expenditure impact on the State Law Enforcement Division (SLED), as we anticipate that any increase in the number of background checks can be managed within the normal course of agency business.